someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 TekDek: let me get this thing straight
 TekDek: did you bait that man or not
 ```
 It makes perfect sense that he would think so.
-After all, right before the mute, StackGod2's message to him was: *“@TekDek lol fuck this, this is already getting out of hand, **he’s been baiting people in chat nonstop for days**; You need to mute him right the fuck now.”* I've been arguing this entire time that TekDek has been following his master's orders with no fact-checking whatsoever.
+After all, right before the mute, StackGod2's message to him was: *“@TekDek lol fuck this, this is already getting out of hand, **he’s been baiting people in chat nonstop for days**; You need to mute him right the fuck now.”* I've been arguing all along that TekDek blindly follows his master's orders with no fact-checking whatsoever.
 That said, it now became abundantly clear that he *still* believes Lehxus was baited and wasn't an existing offender!
 That's so ridiculous, given that the screenshot of the fake rain (*Screenshot #1.1*) also includes the messages leading up to it — Lehxus blatantly begging!
 Fast forward to the current conversation (February 6th), and I even posted the same screenshot in chat, again, minutes before TekDek's message!

 Additionally, as I had been mentioning up to that point (and as can be seen in the screenshot) — the mute took place ~68 minutes after the ralnon, so it’s highly likely that TekDek hadn't seen it and/or the begging preceding it.
 However, as I previously mentioned, we’ll revisit that point later.
 For now, let's focus on the nonexistent warnings.

-During that conversation alone, TekDek insisted about nine times that he had warned me against faking rain (on beggars or generally) *"at least 5 times or more,"* just *"days"* before the mute.
+During that conversation alone, TekDek insisted — about *nine* times — that he had warned me against faking rain (on beggars or generally) *"at least 5 times or more,"* just *"days"* before the mute.

 I obviously couldn't disprove him at the time, so I made sure he understood what he was claiming, intending to return with the receipts.
 However, as days passed, the desire to prove him wrong significantly diminished.
 There wasn't much incentive to motivate me; would it even be worth the effort?
 What would I gain from it?
 Sure, proving someone wrong after they had painted themselves into a corner can be quite satisfying, but beyond that, there was little upside.
 Chatting without having to look over my shoulder (as he'll have learned his lesson by then) would be nice, but not that big of a deal to me, as I've been away from bustabit for a few months.
-The ratio of effort to reward was simply not worth it, because I knew that I wouldn't be able to half-ass things.
+The effort to reward ratio was simply not worth it, because I knew that I wouldn't be able to half-ass things.

 I was upset I didn't get him to put his mod position on the line, given that his inflated ego wouldn't allow him to accept the fact he was wrong and/or had been played.